suzettesgwilliams/auto_sendgrid/README.md

 # auto_sendgrid
-This folder Utilize google api, python and sendgrid to automate the sending of emails
+This folder Utilize google api, python scripts and sendgrid to automate the sending of emails through SendGrid
-# auto-sendgrid
-Python scripts to send emails through SendGrid

 ### Setup emails and secrets
 - The `my_secrets.py` file is required to use this repository.
 It is not included in the git commits because it contains sensitive information.
 Copy or move this file to the root folder.